Morialta Wilderness and Wildlife Hike

-Alternate Pickup Locations - selected City accommodation pickup available upon request.
+Alternate Pickup Locations - selected City accommodation pickup available upon request for large groups only.
 Note that accommodation pickup is scheduled between 7.40am - 7.50am, please be ready a few minutes prior to this.

 Return | You will arrive back at the pureSA office or your accommodation at approximately 12.30pm